qathome/angular-webapp/README.md

         firm_id: 'FIRM_ID'
     };
     ```
-    * replace string 'CLIENT_ID', 'CLIENT_SECRET' with your QatHome application client_id and client_secret
+    * replace string CLIENT_ID, CLIENT_SECRET with your QatHome application client_id and client_secret
-    * insert your 'USERNAME' and 'PASSWORD'
+    * replace string USERNAME and PASSWORD with your QatHome account email and password
     * replace string 'FIRM_ID' with the code of your firm.

-5. Run the application:
+12. Run the application from project root folder:
+    ```
     ./manage.py runserver
+    ```